septentrio-gnss/septentrio_gnss_driver/README.md

 <summary>Notes Before Usage</summary>

   + In your bash sessions, navigating to the ROSaic package can be achieved from anywhere with no more effort than `roscd septentrio_gnss_driver`.
   + The driver assumes that our anonymous access to the Rx grants us full control rights.
 This should be the case by default, and can otherwise be changed with the `setDefaultAccessLevel` command.
+If user control is in place user credentials can be given by parameters `login.user` and `login.password`.
   + The development process of this driver has been performed with mosaic-x5, firmware (FW) revision number 2, and AsteRx-SBi3 Pro, FW revision number 1.
 If a more up-to-date FW (higher revision number) is uploaded to the mosaic, the driver will not be able to take account of new or updated SBF fields.
   + ROSaic only works from C++17 onwards due to std::any() etc.
   + Note for setting hw_flow_control: This is a string parameter, setting it to off without quotes leads to the fact that it is not read in correctly.